DVasilev95/RockPaperScissorsByDaniel/README.md

-# RockPaperScissorsByDaniel
-This is simple console game "Rock Paper Scissors".
+# The "Rock - Paper - Scissors" Game